When Is the Right Time to Invest in Your Brand?

 - As the business scales, complexity scales as well.
 The sheer number of buyer segments, markets, and competitors make reliance on instincts, in the absence of objective data, an increasingly risky proposition.

-A strategic marketing and brand management programme ensures that the organization is proactive in driving sales, profits, and brand equity, and that it has the information and tools in place to do so with agility.
+A strategic marketing and brand management program ensures that the organization is proactive in driving sales, profits, and brand equity, and that it has the information and tools in place to do so with agility.
 This means understanding, articulating, and monitoring the things in the dark boxes.

 This is intended to help leadership see the market more clearly than your competitors.
 Inside the company, it means codifying, articulating, and adapting the things in the light boxes to better navigate the market and achieve the organization’s goals.